Reviews

 Weight 5.40 lb

-The significant change on Predator Triton 500 SE is the change in its mold design.
-It has been changed to new gray color from the traditional black color, making the entire body more detailed.
-Moreover, the material used in the overall body is aluminum alloy.
-The total surface is also finely frosted, providing us a durable and very delicate experience while using.
+The significant change in the Predator Triton 500 SE is the change in its mold design.
+It has been changed from the traditional black to the new grey, making the whole body more detailed.
+The entire body is made of aluminum alloy.
+The entire surface is also finely matte, providing a durable and refined experience.

 Acer Predator Triton 500 SE